P. V. Narasimha Rao: Political career

 Rao was an active freedom fighter during the Indian Independence movement and joined full-time politics after independence as a member of the Indian National Congress.
 He served as an elected representative for Andhra Pradesh State Assembly from 1957 to 1977.
 He served in various ministerial positions in Andhra government from 1962 to 1973.
 He became the Chief minister of Andhra Pradesh in 1971 and implemented land reforms and land ceiling acts strictly.
-He secured reservation for lower castes in politics during his tenure.
+He secured reservations for lower castes in politics during his tenure.
 President's rule had to be imposed to counter the Jai Andhra movement during his tenure.

-He supported Indira Gandhi in formation of New Congress party in 1969 by splitting the Indian National Congress.
+He supported Indira Gandhi in the formation of the New Congress party in 1969 by splitting the Indian National Congress.
 This was later regrouped as Congress (I) party in 1978.
 He served as Member of Parliament, Lok Sabha from Andhra Pradesh.
 He rose to national prominence for handling several diverse portfolios, most significantly Home, Defence and Foreign Affairs, in the cabinets of both Indira Gandhi and Rajiv Gandhi.
 He served as Foreign minister from 1980 to 1984 and then from 1988 to 1989.
 In fact, it is speculated that he was in the running for the post of India's President along with Zail Singh in 1982.